1000000000000000000000000000000/PyVkabat/README.md

 ## About PyVkabat
 PyVkabat is a bioinformatics/computational chemistry tool used to calculated secondary structure variability at each residue position in a protein of interest.
 To reduce run time, each of the requests are made in parallel.

+IMPORTANT NOTE:<br>
+Because this script makes requests to web servers, it is important that it is never used in parallel.
+This is important because, if this script were to be ran in parallel, certain webservers could become overwhelmed by the number of simultaneous requests and crash.
+This could lead to incomplete data being returned and causing others in the research community, who may rely on these servers, a great inconvenience.

 ### Vkabat equation
 Vkabat = k * N / n1